Non-Executive Director Services

 Consultants focus on short-term projects and recommendations.
 A NED provides ongoing strategic input, governance discipline, and accountability.
 Their value comes from continuity, context, and long-term alignment with the business’s success rather than delivering a fixed piece of work.

-Do SMEs really need board-level advisors?
+Do businesses really need board-level advisors?

-As SMEs scale, informal leadership becomes a liability.
+As companies scale, informal leadership becomes a liability.
 Board-level advisors improve decision-making quality, reduce risk, and provide challenge that internal teams often avoid.
 Many high-growth SMEs stall not due to lack of effort, but due to weak governance and unchecked assumptions.
 These are areas a NED directly addresses.

 How does a NED improve decision-making?